mhinz/vim-galore/README.md

 A **session** saves the views of all windows plus global settings.
 It basically makes a snapshot of your current Vim instance and saves it in a session file.
+Let me stress this: it saves the current state; everything done after saving a session won't be part of the session file.
+To "update" a session, simply write it out again.

 This makes it perfect for saving your _projects_ and easy to switch between them.

 Try it right now!
-Open a few windows and tabs and do `:mksession!
-Foo.vim`.
+Open a few windows and tabs and do `:mksession Foo.vim`.
 If you omit the filename, `Session.vim` will be assumed.
 The file will be saved to the current working directory, check `:pwd`.
 Restart Vim and do `:source Foo.vim` and voilà, the buffer list, window layout, mappings, working directory etc. should all be the same as before you saved the session.
+Do some more work and update the session by overwriting the already existing session file with `:mksession!
+Foo.vim`.

-Note that a session file is really just a collection of Vim commands, so feel free to take a look at it: `:vs Foo.vim`.
+Note that a session file is really just a collection of Vim commands that are supposed to restore a certain state of a Vim instance, so feel free to take a look at it: `:vs Foo.vim`.

 You can tell Vim what things to save in a session by setting `'sessionoptions'`.

+For scripting purposes Vim keeps the name of the last sourced or written session in the internal variable `v:this_session`.

 Related help:

 ```
 :h Session
 :h 'sessionoptions'
+:h v:this_session
 ```

 #### Locality?